What Are The Side Effects Of Eating Too Much Bitter Gourd?

 Excess consumption of bitter gourd, though might not cause kidney damage, may alter kidney functions.
 Mice studies show that the administration of bitter melon up to 4000 mg/kg is considered to be safe, and it didn’t show any effect on mice kidney function.
 Intake of excess bitter gourd (more than the recommended dosage) may cause kidney problems (11).
 However, more studies are required to understand its effect on humans.

-The bitter gourd may also have allergic reactions in some people, although much research is needed in this regard.
+The bitter gourd may also have allergic reactions in some people.
+It can cause hives, swelling, or trouble breathing.
+However, much research is needed in this regard.
+If you know you are allergic to something, talk to a doctor before eating bitter gourd.

 Infographic: Most Serious Side Effects Of Bitter Gourd